-I have received good feedback from last week’s post about mobile phone apps, which sparked two phone calls asking questions.
-Which makes me feel happy that people really enjoy what I write.
-In some weird way I have connected with them, be it because of my love for balloon entertaining, my wacky sense of humor, or just because I have been willing to put myself out there for all these years.
+I received good feedback from last week’s post about mobile phone apps, which sparked two phone calls asking questions, making me happy that people enjoy what I write.
+I have connected with them in some weird way, be it because of my love for balloon entertaining, my wacky sense of humor, or just because I have been willing to put myself out there for all these years.

 Each night I check stats to see how many people have viewed my blog post.
 I know, it’s like being on a diet and constantly stepping on the scale, and the needle barely moves.
 It makes you second guess yourself.
-Is this really working?
-Since I started blogging on a regular basis, the number of visitors has typically been over 100 per day.
-Many of these readers view multiple articles, so the number of views are actually much higher.
+Is this working?
+Since I started blogging regularly, the number of visitors has typically been over 100 per day.
+Many of these readers view multiple articles, so the number of views is much higher.
 As well, the numbers are slowly growing, which makes me happy.

-My recent project has been vlogging, or video blogging.
-These numbers are much lower, but I have to remember this; it is the same as the first week of working out, you do not get ripped abs by doing three sit ups.
+My recent project has been vlogging or video blogging.
+These numbers are much lower, but I have to remember this; it is the same as the first week of working out.
+You do not get ripped abs by doing three sit-ups.
 If that were the case, we all would have six-pack abs.
-I find vlogging interesting because I like photography, and I get to play director, actor, editor, and producer.
+I find vlogging interesting because I like photography and play director, actor, editor, and producer.
 It allows the creative side of me is coming out in a new medium.

-I do not fully understanding my audience and it is making it harder for the YouTube videos to become popular.
+I do not fully understand my audience, making it harder for the YouTube videos to become popular.
 There are talking heads teaching balloon designs, but that is not for me.
 I want to connect with people who like my personality.
-People who like Dr. Who, Top Gear (not for the cars, but the humor), Big Bang, and Smash.
-People who enjoy silliness, want to participate, love marketing, and who, like me, enjoy seeing variety entertainment.
-If you enjoy any one of these, then you may want to check out my YouTube Channel because these are the people to whom I am speaking too.
+People like Dr. Who, Top Gear (not for the cars, but the humor), Big Bang, and Smash.
+People who enjoy silliness, want to participate, love marketing, and who, like me, enjoy seeing a variety of entertainment.
+If you enjoy any one of these, you may want to check out my YouTube Channel because these are the people I am speaking to.

 I recently watched a YouTube video that, ironically, I found when checking my stats.
 It was listed right under my YouTube video.
 The video was a TedxUW talk, How to Get the Tribe to Like Your Art.
 I realized that my YouTube videos should be about my personality and me.
 Those who are like me will gravitate to me, and we will embrace one another.
 I have learned that I can be more than just a blogger; I can be a wacky video producer as well.